BDC Hamburger Icon

 • Be open about salaries, and use research, not negotiations, to set them.

-• Be open about hiring because it attracts candidates and allows both parties to see if they’re a good fit before they go all in.
+• Be open about hiring, because it attracts candidates and allows both parties to see if they’re a good fit before they commit to the company.

-These seem like logical and forward-thinking steps, not radical changes.
-While transparency in business may not be the norm, when has sticking to the norms ever spawned exceptional companies?
+These are logical and forward-thinking steps, not radical changes.
+Although transparency in business may not be the norm, by following the best practices above, you can transform your company from typical to exceptional.

 Did you find this content helpful?